ai2cm/pace/examples/README.md

 Once the docker container is running, you can connect to the Jupyter notebook server by copying and pasting the URLs into any browser on your machine.
 If you would like to retain the changes made to the notebooks, you can mount the local notebooks folder to the container.
 Instead of `make run`, do `make dev`.

 Type `make help` to see more make targets on building and running the container.
-O

 The `notebooks` directory contains several notebooks which explain different functionalities required in order to develop and run individual components.
 The notebooks cover topics such as the generation of a cubed-sphere grid, domain-decomposition, as well as the creation of fields and the generation, compilation and application of individual stencils.